-Vivienne Westwood is undeniably one of the most iconic and influential figures in British fashion history, remaining as cutting edge at 79 as she was in her 20’s.
-Flowing through many different eras and interests, the Dame’s motivation has remained the same: to force conversation, whether that be about the punk era or her new passion for activism.
-An enigmatic figure taking on so many different roles, we’re asking; Who is Vivienne Westwood?
+Vivienne Westwood is undeniably one of the most iconic and influential figures in fashion history, remaining as cutting edge at 80 as she was in her 20’s.
+Reigning at the forefront through many different eras and interests, the Dame’s motivation has remained the same: to force conversation, whether that be about the punk era or her passion for activism.

 #1 The Punk